-- Enable EFI This enables Extensible Firmware Interface (EFI), which replaces the legacy BIOS and may be useful for certain advanced use cases.
-Please refer to chapter 3.12, Alternative firmware (EFI), page 58 for details. - Hardware clock in UTC time If checked, VirtualBox will report the system time in UTC format to the guest instead of local (host) time.
-This affects how the virtual real-time clock (RTC) operates and may be useful for Unix-like guest operating systems, which typically expect the hardware clock to be set to UTC.
+Enable EFI This enables Extensible Firmware Interface (EFI), which replaces the legacy BIOS and may be useful for certain advanced use cases.
+Please refer to chapter 3.12, Alternative firmware (EFI), page 60 for details.

 &lt;sup>4The virtual USB tablet was added with VirtualBox 3.2.
 Depending on the guest operating system selected, this is now enabled by default for new virtual machines.